The Tatreez Forest: Stitching Palestinian Heritage

 Register now

-To help us grow our collective artwork, we’re heading to five museums across England to run practical workshops exploring the history and process of Tatreez.
+To help us grow our collective artwork, we’re headed to five museums across England to run practical workshops exploring the history and process of Tatreez.

 Why Cypress Trees?